petermr/pygetpapers/joss/README.md

 Among our own downstream tools are
 * pyami - sectioning the document
 * docanalysis - textual analysis and Natural Language Processing
-* pyamiinage - analysis of the content of images in downloaded documents
+* pyamiimage - analysis of the content of images in downloaded documents

 For fulltext analysis of PDF we use GROBID and PDFBox.